 I think it’s clear from the research I did in this article that no two pizzas are the same.
 The healthiness of a pizza depends largely on its toppings.

 Of course, no pizza is so healthy that you want want to eat it all the time.
 But eaten as a treat, it really isn’t as bad as most people think.

 If you’re trying to keep your calorie count down then you still have options.
-You can treat yourself to a Marina or a Cosacca pizza and still consume less than 500 calories!
+You can treat yourself to a Marina or a Cosacca pizza and consume less than 700 calories.

 In my personal, unprofessional opinion, Neapolitan pizza eaten once a week is fine.
 It’s certainly good for your mental health!
 It tastes incredible!

 So next time you’re tucking into a delicious Neapolitan pizza, don’t feel guilty.
 It doesn’t contain as many calories as you thought!
 (Or I thought!)